kmonsoor/blog.kmonsoor.com/content/articles/golink-server-using-cloudflare-worker-kv.md

 ![Find the KV stuff in the Workers section](https://i.imgur.com/b2Rk45u.png)

-  * you'd need to create a KV "Namespace".
-Name the namespace as you seem makes sense.
+  * you'd need to create a Worker KV "Namespace".
+Name the namespace as you seem fit.
 I named it `REDIRECTS` (in all caps just as convention, not required).
   * List the short-links & their respective target URLs.
 From the examples in the intro, the keys `latest`, `hr-help`, `cnypromo` etc. would be in as the "key", and the target full links as the respective "value".
   * Remember NOT to start the short part with '/'.
 In the code, it'll be taken care of.